DC Officially Unveils the New Female Batman - And She Looks Great

 DC Comics

 An interesting take on a female Batman is The Drowned, a twisted villainous alternate version of the Dark Knight from the Dark Multiverse and a member of the Dark Knights (evil Batmen assembled by The Batman Who Laughs).
-She altered her DNA and infused it with Atlantean samples which alowed her to gain similar abilities of other Atlanteans, ultimately leading to her successful takeover of Atlantis by killing Aquawoman.
+She altered her DNA and infused it with Atlantean samples, allowing her to gain abilities similar to those of other Atlanteans, ultimately leading to her successful takeover of Atlantis by killing Aquawoman.

-The Drowned's costume is a mix between Batman and Aquaman, showing off the traditional cowl but with aquatic accents and armored plating that resembles Atlantean scales.
-She also wields the powerful trident for good measure.
+The Drowned's costume is a mix of Batman and Aquaman, featuring a traditional cowl with aquatic accents and armored plating that resembles Atlantean scales.
+She also wields a powerful trident for good measure.

 - About The Author: Aeron Mer Eclarinal